Notes on the Geography of Oklahoma: Norman 5: Housing the Dallas Generation

 A portcullis is an available extra.

-Next door, the home of a local builder who figured that you could never have too many gables.
+Next door, the home of a local builder who figures that you can never have too many gables.

 The grand entrance.